 If your air conditioner’s refrigerant is low, it probably has a leak.
 A professional should find and seal the leak before you add new refrigerant.
 When air passes over your unit’s cooling or evaporator coil, condensation forms and removes moisture from the air.
 Normally, the condensation runs down to a collector pan and then drains away.
 If enough refrigerant doesn’t flow through the coil at the right speed, ice will form instead.

-If your air conditioner keeps running for a long time after your home reaches the temperature you set on your thermostat, you could have problems with your thermostat or a failed electrical contact in your outdoor unit.
+If your air conditioner keeps running for a long time after your home reaches the temperature you set on your thermostat, you could need the ac repaired or the thermostat changed.
 Ice forms when your compressor keeps working after your fan stops and air quits flowing.

 A dirty air filter could keep air from flowing over your evaporator coil fast enough to prevent ice.
 Change your air filter and then wait for any ice to melt before you turn your system back on.
 If ice forms again, call a professional for help finding the problem.
 You should also have dirty evaporator coils cleaned or replaced to prevent ice.